Critics' Choice Television Award for Best Supporting Actor in a Drama Series

 The Critics' Choice Television Award for Best Supporting Actor in a Drama Series is one of the award categories presented annually by the Critics' Choice Television Awards (BTJA) to recognize the work done by television actors.

 It was introduced in 2011 when the event was first initiated.
 The winners are selected by a group of television critics that are part of the Broadcast Television Critics Association.

+Both Billy Crudup and Giancarlo Esposito hold the record with most wins in this category with two each.